hansen7/LearnFairMetric_Empirical/README.md

-*** Columns 145-153(Omitted)**: Demographic data about the respondents.
+`Columns 145-153(Omitted)`: Demographic data about the respondents.

-If you like it, please see our description [here](https://arxiv.org/abs/1910.10255), it is now accepted by NeurIPS 2019 HCML Workshop, you cite it with the bibtex here :)
+You can see more description and analysis [here](https://arxiv.org/abs/1910.10255), it is accepted by NeurIPS 2019 HCML Workshop, we would love you to cite our work if you find it helpful :) :)

 ```
-@article{journals/corr/abs-1910-10255,
+@article{empirial-fair-metric,
   author    = {Hanchen Wang and
                Nina Grgic{-}Hlaca and
                Preethi Lahoti and